Mongolian Gobi Desert & Nomads – Nomadic experience from the Gobi to Orkhon valley

 - Camel riding in Khongor dunes

-- Nomadic family visit
+- Nomadic family stay

 - International airfare(s) to/from Ulaanbaatar